The 2017 Farside Football Pool

 |Welcome to the Farside, Mr. Bond.

-The Farside Football Pool is back for the 2017 season, our 22nd year!
+The Farside Football Pool is back for the 2017 season, our 22nd season!
 Everything you need to make your choices and see your results is below.
 As the season gets rolling, you might also like the Farside Pool Results Week by Week which keeps track of who won, placed and showed each week.
 I continue to offer the convenience of getting text message reminders on your mobile phone with a few options (weekdays, weekends, gamedays only).
 I recommend Gameday text reminders for low annoyance and high utility.
 Check out the link to see the details.

 Entering the Pool